Schwarzenbach Dam

 Are there restrooms and cafes?

-While specific amenities are not mentioned, it is advisable to check the official website for details regarding restrooms and nearby dining options.
+While specific facilities are not mentioned, it is advisable to check the official website for information on amenities available at the site.

 What should I wear?